Branbados/ftp-client/README.md

 This project implements a file transfer protocol (FTP) client that.
 This client is able to connect to a server to manipulate local and remote file systems.

 # Technologies
 This was written in Java using the Apache FTP library.
+Testing was implemented using JUnit.

 # Installation